Amani5576/NGC-3576-Temperature-Readings/README.md

 https://user-images.githubusercontent.com/110545729/191952049-509730ef-ef19-49ba-b836-2f67241194c0.mp4

-The 3D grahing allows more than just two layers to be compared unlike the video above.
-Based on user specifications, more than one level can be viewed in combination with other levels of a different IMAGEHDU type (e.g. HA lvl 1->5 with OIII lvl 78->90) in a 3D forma.
-Graphs contain contours that feature the kernel density estimation of the **average** density of the scatter plot.
+The 3D graphing allows more than just two layers to be compared unlike the video above.
+Based on user specifications, more than one level of one dataset can be viewed in combination with another dataset range of levels (e.g. HA lvl 1->5 with OIII lvl 78->90) in a 3D format.
+Graphs contain contours that feature the _kernel density estimation_ of the **average** density of the scatter plot.
 The contours are featured to reflect the average density of the scatter plots with regards to projections onto the x, y and z plane.

 **NOTE**: Photpix = Photpix Level (made by user specifications of Scaling Factor).

 Below are outputs of the following where Scaling Factor = Level Limit = `100`:

 <ALL COMBINATION INPUT HERE>